mgechev/angular-aop/README.md

 This is simple service which contains two kinds of articles (simple object literals): `sampleArticles` and `privateArticles`.
 The `api` object is the actual service public interface.

-We may want to apply authorization to the private articles, before the `getPrivateArticles` method return it's result.
+We may want to apply authorization to the private articles, before the `getPrivateArticles` method return its result.
 The usual way to do it is:

     getPrivateArticles: function () {